andreubotella/andreubotella.com/index.md

 character encodings, form submission, the `multipart/form-data` form submission encoding, web workers, structured cloning, text editing and layout, JavaScript realms and [`ShadowRealm`](https://github.com/tc39/proposal-shadowrealm), among others.
-I have contributed to various of the [WHATWG](https://whatwg.org) and [W3C](https://w3.org) web specifications, and worked on all three mainstream browser engines, as well as made extensive contributions to the [Deno](https://deno.land) JavaScript runtime.
+I have contributed to several of the [WHATWG](https://whatwg.org) and [W3C](https://w3.org) web specifications, and worked on all three mainstream browser engines, as well as made extensive contributions to the [Deno](https://deno.land) JavaScript runtime.